.

 (970) 482-1707 x 42

-Matt Webb, Avian Ecologist (Fort Collins, CO)
+Matt Webb, Senior Avian Ecologist – Motus Wildlife Tracking System Coordinator (Fort Collins, CO)

 Matt was born and raised in Salida, CO.
 Around age 10, at odds with his preferences, his family moved to the ‘dull’ plains of Northern Colorado.
 To Matt’s surprise, he fell in love with the endless roll and incredible diversity of the shortgrass prairies.
 He later spent some time in Pittsburgh, PA, working at the Carnegie Museum of Natural History, the American Bird Conservancy, and the Smithsonian Migratory Bird Center.
 He holds a Bachelor’s Degree in Wildlife Biology and a Master’s in Conservation Leadership, both received from Colorado State University.
 When not building automated radio telemetry stations, Matt enjoys mothing, photographing beetles, riding and fixing bicycles, turning over stones, and dragging his family outside at night to watch the International Space Station go by.